objectiv/objectiv-analytics/bach/docs/source/example-notebooks/feature_importance.rst

 means that it is not a perfect model and therefore the chosen features alone can't predict conversion completely.
-Among others, some things that might improve further models are a larger data set, other explanatory variables (i.e. more detailed locations instead of only root locations), more information on the users (i.e. user referrer as a proxy for user intent).
+Among others, some things that might improve further models are a larger data set, other explanatory variables (i.e. more detailed locations instead of only root locations), and more information on the users (i.e. user referrer as a proxy for user intent).

 This concludes the demonstration of our upcoming feature importance model in the model hub.
 The pr for